In This Article

 Do I require arch supports for the best barefoot shoe for wide feet?

 Despite what pseudo-experts on the internet say, orthotics (a custom-made alternative to factory-made insoles) aren’t must-haves for everybody.
-If your shoes already feel comfortable and don’t cause any issues because of their lightly wrong fit, there is no need for further modifications.
+If your shoes already feel comfortable and don’t cause any issues because of their slightly wrong fit, there is no need for further modifications.
 If it brings you peace of mind, a high-quality insole won’t be harmful either.

-Do I need a size up of barefoot shoes?
+Do I need a size-up of barefoot shoes?

 First things first, decide what metric system you use for matching your foot measurement to it — EU, UK, and US versions are quite distant.
 If the target footwear doesn’t fit as prescribed and tends to be a bit smaller, this solution makes sense.
 Another case is when your size is between two options.